 One time when I was in my early 20’s, I went to Chicago, IL.
 While there I went to a restaurant at the Navy Pier.
 The waitress asked me what I wanted to drink, of course, I said Tea.

 What she brought me back was not what I was looking for or asking for.
-I took that first sip and realized It has no sugar in it!
+I took that first sip and realized It had no sugar in it!
 This was my first experience of learning that people outside of the South do not drink Sweet Tea.

 You see back home when ordering tea, you simply ask for tea at the restaurants and they know what you want.
 If you wanted tea with no sugar, you would simply have to ask for unsweetened tea.